 We are delighted to introduce our music adjudicators for our 2022 Festival

-Viola player, pianist, ABRSM international grade, diploma and jazz examiner and viola consultant, adjudicator, workshop/music course leader, conductor, composer and teacher, Roy studied dual first study viola and piano at the Royal College of Music with Frederick Riddle and Angus Morrison.
-As well as gaining 5 performing and teaching diplomas on his two main instruments and the violin, he won the Leslie Alexander Viola Competition, the highest award available at the RCM.
-He also has a background as an organist and gained an MA in music.
+Viola player, pianist, ABRSM international grade, diploma and jazz examiner, viola consultant, workshop/music course leader and teacher, Roy trained dual first study viola and piano at the Royal College of Music with Frederick Riddle and Angus Morrison.
+As well as holding performing diplomas on viola, piano and violin and teaching diplomas on viola and piano, he won the highest viola award at the RCM, the Leslie Alexander.
+He also has a background as an organist and holds a Master’s degree from later study at Trinity College of Music.

 Roy has spent much of his career combining teaching, performing, examining and adjudicating.
-He is currently the Director of Music at Alton School, and he has taught academic music to A Level and his main instruments to diploma level.
-He has a passion for arranging and composing and has educational works published.
-He particularly enjoys working with choirs of all ages, and he has coached numerous orchestral and vocal courses for children.
+He is Director of Music at Alton School, has taught his main instruments to Diploma level and the violin and viola to RAM exhibitioners.
+He has directed and delivered numerous orchestral courses and singing workshops to children, has coached and conducted many choral societies concerts, and he has some of his violin and jazz ensemble compositions published.

-Away from school life, including extended periods of professional freelance activity, his performing life has been rich and varied.
-For ABRSM, he has worked extensively overseas, including tours to Malaysia, Hong Kong, Qatar, Jordan, South Africa, Namibia, USA and Germany (the latter examining in German!) and China; he has also presented teacher workshops and is currently the viola consultant.
+His performing life has been rich and varied, including being able to engage in extended periods of professional freelance activity.
+As an ABRSM examiner, he has worked extensively across the UK and abroad, including tours to Malaysia, Hong Kong, Qatar, Jordan, South Africa, Namibia, USA and China, and he particularly enjoyed examining in German on a European tour.
+He has also presented teacher workshops and is the current viola consultant.

 We are delighted to introduce our spoken word adjudicator for our 2022 Festival